v4rgas/v4rgas/README.md

 ```
-greetings to all the people of the cybersphere,
+greetings to all the entities of the cybersphere,

 im a human making cool stuff and cool stuff do cooler stuff